Uberspace/lab/source/guide_grocy.rst

 You will probably want to change the `CURRENCY` to `EUR` and `CULTURE` to `de`.

+If you decided to host your grocy installation in a sub folder, also change the `BASE_URL` to your full url, e.g. `http://isabell.uber.space/grocy/'`.
+The config file provide's more help about this in it's comments, so make sure to read them.

 Finishing installation
 ======================

-Point your Browser to your installation URL ``https://isabell.uber.space``.
+Point your Browser to your installation URL (e.g. ``https://isabell.uber.space``).
 This will take a moment, as grocy will need to create the default database at first.

 When prompted for a login, use `admin` for both username and password.
 CHANGE THIS AS SOON AS POSSIBLE!